 Why You Should Consider It

 The glass extension is a modest, classy, and respectful way to bring an old building into the 21st century.

 It can also be an effective way to spice up an otherwise cheap looking building.

-They’ll impress your guests, make your neighbours jealous, and most likely increase the value of your house when you go on to sell it.
+They’ll impress your guests, make your neighbors jealous, and most likely increase the value of your house when you go on to sell it.

 Types of extension

 If you’re thinking about purchasing a glass extension, it’s wise to pause for a moment and ask yourself what type of extension would be best for you.
-This is entirely dependent on personal taste.

 The first issue to consider is the shape, some extensions are a rectangular shape whereas others are more circular.

 Roof shape is another prospect to consider.
 Some people like flat roofs whilst others like their roofs to be at an angle.

 Of course, the exact price of exact projects will vary greatly depending on what you want, how quickly you want it, and the company you use to install it.

 This should enable you to build a glass extension with high quality materials, made by honest and reliable workmen, and with up to standard insulation.

 They’ve become more popular as more people are able to afford them, they’re not just a show off toy for the rich, and they’ve become more modern as many glass extensions now have electronic devices such as TVs and kettles.

 I would like to finish this article by sharing with you a personal story about how a glass extension changed my life.

 I saved up for two years before I was able to afford it.
 But when could, I opted for a rectangular shape with a ramp roof.

 Since then, I’ve enjoyed sitting in my glass extension and either reading a book, watching the birds, or scrolling though my laptop.